Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/analogueReport.md

 ![](image/2023-01-03-08-02-48.png)
 <font size=2><center>Fig.1.[1]
 The Op-amp in symbolic (left) and IC (right) form  </center></font>

-This experiment aimed at validating the bandwidth, cut-off frequency, slew rate, distortion phenomenon and the offset voltage of inverting op-amps, exploring the operation of the summing and difference op-amps with CMRR properties.
+This experiment aimed at validating the definition of bandwidth, cut-off frequency, slew rate, distortion phenomenon and the offset voltage of inverting op-amps, exploring the operation of the summing and difference op-amps with CMRR properties.
 To achieve the aims above, the tasks have been done as below:

-- Calculate the total gain with the $V_{out}$ and $V_{in}$ in oscilloscope.
+- Calculate the total gain using the $V_{out}$ and $V_{in}$ in oscilloscope.

 - Determine the bandwidth using the gain-bandwidth product provided in data sheet shown in Fig.2.

 ![](image/2023-01-03-08-33-08.png)
 <font size=2><center>Fig.2.
 The Op-amp data sheet </center></font>

-- Plot the frequency response and determine the cut-off frequency, then change another set of resistance repeat the test above.
+- Plot the frequency response and determine the cut-off frequency, then change another set of resistance ratio repeating the test above.

-- Increasing the frequency, observe the full power bandwidth then calculated the slew rate.
+- Increase the frequency, observe the full power bandwidth then calculate the slew rate.

 - Reconnect the circuit, determine the offset-voltage.

-- Change the circuit to summing op-amp and difference op-amp, observing the operations and calculating the CMRR.
+- Change the circuit to summing op-amp and difference op-amp, observe the operations and calculate the CMRR.

 ## Procedure

-- For inverting amplifier experiment, we use the op-amp designed as Fig.3 with $R_1=1\quad k\Omega$.
+- For inverting amplifier experiment, we use the op-amp designed as Fig.3 with $R_1=1$k$\Omega$.
 Apply the input as 1 kHz, 0.1 $V_{pp}$, then observe and record the $V_{in}$ and $V_{out}$ to calculate the gain using formula:
 $$
 A_{experiment}= \displaystyle\frac{V_{out}}{V_{in}}\tag{1.1}
 $$